NovoNordisk-OpenSource/zephyr/README.md

 ### Basic features

-There are functions `msg(_...)` that write messages to the console dependent on a `verbosity_level` set.
+There are functions `msg`, `msg_debug` and `msg_success` collectively referred to in the remainder of this README as `msg` functions.
+These write messages to the console dependent on a `verbosity_level` set.
 Specifically, below it’s visible that the message is only written to the console when the `verbosity_level` is matching a level in `levels_to_write`.

 ``` r
 msg("testing",